entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is 1.
 The coding of *Megamastax amblyodus* is ?.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+Since the coding of *Diandongpetalichthys liaojiaoshanensis* is 1, does this charater means the size of the Rostral plate?
+Why the coding of *Eurycaraspis incilis* Pauropetalichthys magnoculus*, *Quasipetalichthys haikouensis* is ?.

 705. Contact between most posterior major bone of cheek bearing preopercular canal and maxilla: (0) present; (1) absent.